surajsakhareprojects/Angular_Study/README.md

 # Angular_Study

-Angular Study Step By Step
+Step By Step

  Module 0: Pre-Understanding of TypeScript and Ecma
   A. What is TypeScript?
   B. Benefits of TypeScript
   C. What is Ecma Script?
   D. Benefits of Ecma Script

  Module 1: Introduction
   A. What is Angular?
   B. Angular (vs) Angular2 (vs) Angular4
   C. Setup for local environment

  Module 2: Directives
   A. Structural directives (Built-in Directives (ngIF, ngFor, ngSwitch)